faimi-workshop/faimi-workshop.github.io/2025-miccai-workshop/index.md

 ## GISTeR Keynote
-#### Advancing Fairness: Sex- and Gender-Aware AI for Equitable Neuroimaging
-<p style="text-align: justify">Artificial intelligence (AI) has rapidly advanced neuroimaging research, offering unprecedented precision in diagnosis, prognosis, and clinical decision-making.
-However, the overwhelming focus on algorithmic accuracy has often overlooked critical dimensions of fairness, particularly those related to sex and gender differences in brain structure, function, and disease manifestation.
-This talk explores how sex- and gender-aware design can enhance equity in AI-driven neuroimaging research, offer strategies for inclusive data, model transparency, and suggest ways to integrate ethical, clinical, and population-specific considerations beyond technical performance.
-In addition, we will discuss emerging evidences of sex-gender disparities in neuroimaging datasets and AI model outcomes, highlighting the risks of algorithmic bias that may exacerbate health inequities.
-Drawing from interdisciplinary research, the lecture introduces frameworks and best practices for embedding fairness and sex-gender specificity into the full neuroimaging AI pipeline—from data acquisition and annotation to model development, evaluation, and deployment.
-Special attention will be paid to inclusive data representation, transparent model reporting, and the need for regulatory and community engagement.
-By re-centering fairness as a core design principle, we aim to build neuroimaging AI systems that are not only accurate, but also equitable, explainable, and truly beneficial to diverse populations.
-We redefine neuroimaging intelligence by integrating fairness, sex and gender awareness into every step of the AI pipeline.</p>

 <div class="clearfix">
 	<img class="img2" src="/assets/speakers/LeeHW.jpg" alt="Prof. Hyang Woon Lee" width="150" style="float: left; padding:0px 10px 10px 10px">
 	<p style="text-align: justify">